jefferson10147/automation-testing/README.md

 <table>
     <tr>
         <td>
             Test Automation practices in Amazon's main website.
 Using Selenium and Behave libraries with Python.
 Taking into consideration the Base Page object model.
-For the automation testing execution, it is recommended to use Chromedriver.
+For the automation testing execution, using the Chrome browser and Chrome dev tools.
         </td>
     </tr>
 </table>